 at the Foot Clinic.

 It could mean that the position of your feet influences the pressure you put on your toes, heels or soles.
-It could mean that the position of your feet causes knee pain or even hip pain.
-The bio-mechanical assessment often connects the dots, and gives us (and you as our customer/patient), a deeper understanding of the underlying problem.
+This can cause effects further up the chain such as knee pain or even hip pain.
+The biomechanical assessment often connects the dots, and gives us (and you as our patient), a deeper understanding of the underlying problem.

 With a better understanding, we are able to provide a better recommendation for your treatment options.
 After all, it's not just about reducing acute pain and inflammation or discomfort.

 What matters to us, is to provide you with an improved foot health, so you can enjoy your daily life, work, play or sports without restrictions.